JujuAdams/CrapPointer/README.md

 crapPointers are stored using weak references so won't keep references alive.
 You can check whether a crapPointer references a variable in a struct that's alive by using `CrapPointerGetAlive()`.
 This function always returns `true` for a pointer that references a variable in `global` scope.
 If you try to get the value of a variable in a struct that has been garbage collected, `CrapPointerGet()` will return `undefined`.

-If a variable has been removed from a struct, a crapPointer will be treated as unalive.
+**If a variable has been removed from a struct, a crapPointer will be treated as unalive and `CrapPointerGet()` will return `undefined` accordingly.**

 crapPointers also have an internal "has the value of this variable changed" tracking system, use of which is purely optional.
 You can check whether the value of a variable has changed by using `CrapPointerGetChanged()`.
 This function will return `true` if the current value of the variable is different to the cached value stored in the pointer; the cached value inside the pointer is then updated.
 This means that changes are only detected when `CrapPointerGetChanged()` is called.
 If a variable changes from e.g. `1` to `2` and back to `1` between calls to `CrapPointerGetChanged()` then no change will be reported.

 If you'd like to check if a change has occurred without updating the cached value inside the pointer then please use `CrapPointerGetChangedNoUpdate()`.
 This is likely to have limited uses (if you need to check for updates at different times then you should make multiple pointers) but it's there if you need it.

+**A crapPointer will not track changes made to variables that contain structs or arrays.**

 crapPointers themselves are three-element arrays - the weak reference to the scope the variable is held in, the name of the variable, and the cached value of the variable.
 This means that you cannot create a crapPointer that references a crapPointer.
 This is for the best.
 It's a reasonable assertion that using a struct to represent a crapPointer is preferable (with `CrapPointerGet()` being expressed as `crapPointer.Get()` instead) but structs are a few hundred bytes a pop in GameMaker and recent experience on mobile has made me allergic to taking RAM for granted.